wileyfoxyx/yam-scripts/README.md

 * [albums.py](https://github.com/wileyfoxyx/yam-scripts/blob/main/albums.py) - album title and its main artist, year and full release date of the album, full track list with all artists and track durations, information about the release label (taken from the “Label” and “Phonographic source” lines from the Yandex Music itself) and its distributor. [^1]
 * [tracks.py](https://github.com/wileyfoxyx/yam-scripts/blob/main/tracks.py) - track title and its artist(s), year and full date of the release that includes this track, track duration, information about the release label (taken from the “Label” and “Phonographic source” lines from the Yandex Music itself) and its distributor.
 * [videoshots.py](https://github.com/wileyfoxyx/yam-scripts/blob/main/videoshots.py) - track title and its artist(s), link to the videoshot [^2] attached to the track.
+* [top.py](https://github.com/wileyfoxyx/yam-scripts/blob/main/top.py) - top 5 artists you listened this months, as seen on the Library tab of the app.

-Each of the scripts accepts both a separate necessary ID (of a track or an album) as well as a full link to it.
+Most of the scripts accepts both a separate necessary ID (of a track or an album) as well as a full link to it.

 If you have problems with the scripts, or have a suggestion on how to improve them, feel free to [create an issue](https://github.com/wileyfoxyx/yam-scripts/issues/new/choose).